 The Danforth University Center (DUC)

-The DUC offers a food court featuring Asian, Mediterranean, Latin, vegan, vegetarian, and specialty grill selections.
-It also houses Bergson Café, which is a convenient stop for coffee, espresso, cappuccino, and cold drinks as well as pastries, salads, sandwiches, and Jamba Juice smoothies.
+The DUC offers a dining hall featuring build your own tacos and taco bowls, a build your own salad bar, wood fired pizzas, allergen friendly bowls and entrees, burgers, chicken sandwiches, and hot breakfast.
+It also houses Café Bergson, which is a convenient stop for coffee, espresso, cappuccino, and cold drinks as well as pastries, salads, sandwiches, and Jamba Juice smoothies.
 Another dining option is Ibby’s, a bistro offering fresh, creative cuisine inspired by local ingredients and the seasons.

 Whispers Café